Centralizer Rigidity near Elements of the Weyl Chamber Flow

-\begin{rmk} In \cite{Witte} the theorem was stated for semi-simple Lie group $G$ with trivial center instead of finite center and in that case $f$ itself would be a composition of an affine map and a homeomorphism that fixes every leaf of $\mathcal{F}$.
-The proof in \cite{Witte} only used trivial center for applying Mostow's rigidity theorem.
-So when adapting to finite center, we may simply lift $f$ to a power to ensure $f_*:\Gamma\to\Gamma$ may be extended to an affine action on $G$. \end{rmk}
+\begin{rmk} In \cite{Witte}, the theorem was stated for a semisimple Lie group $G$ with trivial center instead of finite center, and the conclusion was $f$ would be a composition of an affine map and a homeomorphism that fixes every leaf of $\mathcal{F}$.
+The proof in \cite{Witte} only used the trivial center assumption to apply Mostow-Margulis rigidity theorem, and to use the affine map to make $f_*$ trivial.
+Here, we simply add the assumption that $f_*:\Gamma\to\Gamma$ is trivial. \end{rmk}

-Applying this to our setting, and using the leaf conjugacy to bring the diffeomorphisms $g\in \mathcal{Z}^r(f)$ to homeomorphisms preserving cosets of $D$, we see that $\CZ^r(f)$ is a finite index subgroup of $\mathcal{Z}^r(f)$.
+Applying this to our setting, and using the leaf conjugacy to bring the diffeomorphisms $g\in \mathcal{Z}^r(f)$ to homeomorphisms preserving cosets of $D$, we see that $\CZ^r(f)$ is a finite-index subgroup of $\mathcal{Z}^r(f)$.